-We are excited to welcome you back and we want to make your visit as safe and enjoyable as possible.
-This means there will be some changes to the way you visit.
+We want to make your visit as safe and enjoyable as possible so, there are some safety measures that we will be continuing to recommend.

-We are open for heritage train rides and visits to the museum on Sundays, BH Mondays, and Thursdays during school holidays.
-We would like you to book your tickets ahead of visiting.
-However, there will be a small allocation of tickets for people who walk up on the day or for those not able to book online.
-Please note that if you don't book in advance, you may have to queue outside the Museum until we can safely admit you.
+We are open for heritage train rides and visits to the museum on Sundays, bank holiday Mondays, and Thursdays during school holidays.
+We recommend booking your train ride tickets ahead of visiting to secure your timeslot and help us monitor visitor numbers.
+However, there will be an allocation of tickets for people who walk up on the day or for those not able to book online.

-Each booking includes a four mile return heritage train ride followed by entry to the museum.
-(Please note that rides are subject to the availability of locomotive).
+Each booking includes a four mile return heritage train ride (please note that rides are subject to the availability of locomotive).